Abstract illustration of code brackets and a document icon connected by flowing lines

 Think about an AI medical billing agent that processes claims.
 When a payer requires faxed documentation, the agent needs to send it automatically.
 An AI legal assistant filing court documents.
 An AI tax preparer submitting forms to the IRS.
 These are not edge cases.
 These are the near-term future of every industry that still uses fax.

-A REST API with a single endpoint is exactly what an AI agent needs.
+A REST API with two endpoints is exactly what an AI agent needs.
 No browser automation.
 No multi-step forms.
-One HTTP request with a file and a phone number.
-FaxDrop is also building an MCP server so AI agents using the Model Context Protocol can discover and call the fax tool natively.
+One HTTP request with a file and a phone number to send, one to check status.
+For agents that speak the Model Context Protocol, a community MCP server (klodr/faxdrop-mcp) wraps these endpoints as MCP tools so an agent can discover and call the fax tool natively.

 Pricing That Makes Sense for Developers